Dr. Doyle E. Temple

 PHY 397 Introduction to Research (3 Credits)

-Development in the skills of research, including preparations, fabrication, design and execution of experiments, data analysis.
+Development in the skills of research, including preparations, fabrication, design and execution of experiments, and data analysis.
 Undergraduate research supervised by a faculty member.

 PHY 399 Advanced Laboratory (2 Credits)

-Introduction to techniques of advanced experimentation and to development of research and in technical writing skills.
+Introduction to techniques of advanced experimentation and to development of research and technical writing skills.
 Experiments in mechanics, heat, electronics, optical spectroscopy, and atomic and nuclear physics.

-Study of advanced mathematical topics including fourier series, calculus of variations, series solutions of differential equations, and partial differential equations, with special emphasis on applications to physics topics.
+Study of advanced mathematical topics including Fourier series, calculus of variations, series solutions of differential equations, and partial differential equations, with special emphasis on applications to physics topics.

 PHY 468 Optics (3 Credits)